lbostfleisch/lbostfleisch.github.io/facadedefinition.md

 ### Types of Facades

 To assign the facade with different elements, three main classes are created: (1) walls, (2) balconies, and (3) roofs.
-To classify the walls, there are walls with windows, sound walls, glass walls, car park walls with holes for ventilation, and green walls.
+To classify the *walls*, there are walls with windows, sound walls, glass walls, car park walls with holes for ventilation, and green walls.
 Depending on the type and purpose of a function, the walls are assigned accordingly.
-The balconies can either be located in a corner, on or in somethings, and are placed accordingly.
-The roofs are either classed as a green roof, or a floor, also depending on the height of the building.
+The *balconies* can either be located in a corner, on or in somethings, and are placed accordingly.
+The *roofs* are either classed as a green roof, or a floor, also depending on the height of the building.

 See the image below for the different types of facade classes.